3 Types of ADHD Explained: Inattentive, Hyperactive-Impulsive, and Combined-Type ADHD traits in Adults

 People with inattentive ADHD may have been misunderstood as lazy before receiving an official diagnosis.
 Getting this diagnosis can open the door to self-acceptance.

-Individuals with this type of ADHD often struggle with sitting still, waiting their turn, or controlling their impulses.
-Traifs of primarily impulsive-hyperactive ADHD include:
+This is the type most people associate with ADHD because it involves impulsive and hyperactive behaviours.
+Those with hyperactive-impulsive ADHD often struggle with sitting still, waiting their turn, or controlling their impulses.
+Common traits include:

-Frequent fidgeting: this is something you may frequently think of when you think of ADHD.
-You may tap your feet or mindlessly doodle.
+Frequent fidgeting: You may tap your feet or mindlessly doodle.

-Being on the go or in constant motion: you seem to be driven by a motor.
+Being on the go or in constant motion: You seem to be driven by a motor.
 You are always moving.
-This is usually seen as the person that is running all over the place, or it could involve frequently multitasking and staying busy.

 Recklessness: you can't sit in one place or find time to relax.
 You feel this urge that you need to be doing more.